debolk/mjs-web-ui/README.md

 A web interface for controlling MJS players and browsing music through the musicbrainz server.

 # Technical requirements
 Requires a working MJS installation with plugins enabled.
-The interface requires Promises (Firefox 29+, Chrome 32+, Opera 19+ and Safari 7.1+).

 # Installation
 1. Checkout repository